AdobeDocs/campaign.en/help/v8/audiences/create-filters.md

 ## Advanced filters{#advanced-filters}

-Combine complex criteria in **Advanced filters**.
+Combine complex criteria in custom **Advanced filters**.
 Use these filters to create a complex query or a combination of queries on your data.
 These filters can be saved and shared with other Campaign users.

 ### Create an advanced filter{#create-adv-filters}